Online Master of Science in Nursing (MSN)

 In addition to programs for nurses with a BSN, Queens offers an RN to MSN pathway to help students with an active RN license earn a master’s degree in just over two years.

 Queens University’s students benefit from the best of both worlds, gaining theoretical knowledge to become subject matter experts while building practical experience for career success.
-Plus, we structure our online courses to foster faculty engagement, peer collaboration, and impressive flexibility.
+Plus, we structure our online and flexible courses to foster faculty engagement, peer collaboration, and impressive flexibility.

 - Nearly 200,000 nursing job openings per year from 2020 to 20302